cartesi/docs/docs/compute/logger_drive.md

 ## Integrated IPFS support

-Another important feature of Cartesi Compute' Logger Service corresponds to the possibility of using the [InterPlanetary File System (IPFS)](https://ipfs.io/) to allow Cartesi Machines to use large input drives without necessarily having to submit the data to the blockchain.
+Another important feature of Cartesi Compute's Logger Service corresponds to the possibility of using the [InterPlanetary File System (IPFS)](https://ipfs.io/) to allow Cartesi Machines to use large input drives without necessarily having to submit the data to the blockchain.
 This can be configured by specifying the following Drive field:

 - **`loggerIpfsPath`** identifies an object path in IPFS that remotely stores the same data identified by `loggerRootHash`.